The (amazing) Network: Wellesley’s illustrious alumnae—sort of intimidating at first, but then just inspiring.

 Wellesley's Illustrious Alumnae—Just a Glimpse

 The co-founder of Zipcar.
 A NASA Space Shuttle pilot and commander.
 Korea's first female ambassador.
 A former COO of Colgate-Palmolive.
 Two secretaries of state.
 Several Pulitzer Prize-winning journalists.
 The cofounder of City Year.
 The director of Public Citizen's Global Trade Watch.
 The executive director of Partners in Health.
+An Apple board member.
 And so on.
 There are thousands more doing less headline-y things; you will meet them; you will rely on them for guidance and sustenance and actual shelter.
 Here's the important part: they were once exactly where you are.

 - Read about the powerful Wellesley College Alumnae Association.